openfoodfacts/openfoodfacts-server/docs/api/index.md

 Open Food Facts is a food products database made by everyone, for everyone, that can help you make better choices about what you eat.
 Being open data, anyone can reuse it for any purpose.

 The Open Food Facts API enables developers to get information like ingredients and nutritional values of products, and even add more _facts_ to the products database.
-You may use the API to build applications that allow users to contribute to the database and make healthier food choices.
+You can use the API to build applications that allow users to contribute to the database and make healthier food choices.

 **The current version of the API is `2`.**
 > Data in the Open Food Facts database is provided voluntarily by users who want to support the program.
 As a result, there are no assurances that the data is accurate, complete, or reliable.
 The user assumes the entire risk of using the data.